tschm/cradle/CONTRIBUTING.md

-# Contributing to cvxcli
+# Contributing to cradle

-This document is a guide to contributing to cvxcli
+This document is a guide to contributing to cradle

 We welcome all contributions.
 You don't need to be an expert (in optimization) to help out.